 If you spend some time in the Old Town, you will notice a couple of monuments and memorial stones, all carrying the same name – João Carlos Nunes Abreu.

 And yes, you suspect it right.
 This is the same João Carlos Nunes Abreu, who donated the entire collection of the spectacular museum Universo de Memórias in Funchal.
 It isn’t actually just a museum, it is a true “Universe of Memories”… It is one of the gems of Funchal.
 Be sure to put this place on your Funchal itinerary as it is definitely worth visiting.
-Personally, I find it the most beautiful collection of art I have ever seen.
+Personally, I find it one of the most beautiful and memorable collections of art I have seen.

 João Carlos Abreu used to live on Rua Santa Maria.
 His old house is where the restaurant Mozart is located now.
 He was a big supporter of the Art of Open Doors (“artE das pORtas Abertas”) project and he is considered one of the main promoters and a driving force of reviving the Old Town of Funchal.